 Kliff adds more facts to the discussion citing that, "Access to mental health care is worse than other types of medical services.
 The Bureau of Labor Statistics estimated in 2010 that the country had 156,300 mental health counselors.
 Access to mental health professionals is worse than for other types of doctors: 89.3 million Americans live in federally designated Mental Health Professional Shortage Areas, compared to 55.3 million Americans living in similarly designated primary- care shortage areas and 44.6 million in dental health shortage areas."

 She goes on to note that, "Mental health care is pricey, with 45 percent of the untreated citing cost as a barrier.
-A quarter of the 15.7 million Americans who received mental health care listed themselves as the main payer for the services, according to one survey that looked at those services from 2005 to 2009.
-The majority of those who did seek outpatient treatment had out-of-pocket costs between $100 and $5,000."
+A quarter of the 15.

 It is no secret that when it comes to the brain most health insurance does not consider mental health as important as the health of the heart or lungs.
 Then there is the stigma of mental illness.
 We are still living in the dark ages when it comes to society's attitude toward people with mental illness.